natalieagus/50002/docs/ProblemSet/d_logic_synthesis.md

 &= CD + C\bar{B} + AB
 \end{aligned}$$
 <br>
 Convince yourself that the simplified form allows you to make a cheaper and smaller combinational logic device (because we use less number of gates).
-If you have your own method and can't seem to reconcile between the given answer and your answer, apply **[consensus theorem](https://natalieagus.github.io/50002/notes/logicsynthesis#boolean-algebra-properties)** (scroll to the said theorem).
-You can also use [online tools](https://www.boolean-algebra.com) to confirm that the truth table of your boolean expression and the above boolean expression is equivalent.
+If you have your own method and can't seem to reconcile between the given answer and your answer, apply <a href="(https://natalieagus.github.io/50002/notes/logicsynthesis#boolean-algebra-properties">consensus theorem</a> (scroll to the said theorem).
+You can also use <a href="[url](https://www.boolean-algebra.com)">online truth table tools</a> to confirm that the truth table of your boolean expression and the above boolean expression is equivalent.
 </p></div><br>